-1. Ch.
-21A "PAD" District (Planned Agricultural District) - 3 Sections.
+- 1. Ch.
+21A "PAD" District (Planned Agricultural District) 3 Sections. - a.

-- a.
 Section 6363.B.
 "Parcel Size.
 Non-Agricultural Parcels.": - B. Non-Agricultural Parcels

 For any parcel created after the effective date of this ordinance which is to be used for non-agricultural purposes, the parcel size shall be determined on a case-by-case basis to ensure that domestic well water and on-site sewage requirements are met.
 Except for any parcel included in a land division brought about in connection with the purchase of lands by a public agency for public recreational use, nNon-agricultural parcels shall be as small as possible, and when used for residential purposes shall not exceed 5 acres.
-All non-agricultural parcels in locations most protective of existing and potential agricultural uses.
+All non-agricultural parcels shall be clustered (in one or as few clusters as possible), and sited in locations most protective of existing and potential agricultural uses.